reidiens/collatz/README.md

 The collatz conjecture is a very popular problem in mathematics, for it's a simple premise, yet no one has been able to prove it.

 The collatz conjecture states that any number n will eventually reach 1 when operated upon under specific rules.
 If n is even, then simply divide it by 2.
 If n is odd, then multiply it by 3 and add 1.
-As you keep repeating that for the resulting values of n, you will find that they all eventually reach 1.
+As you keep repeating that for the resulting values of n, you will find that all values of n will eventually reach 1 when iterated upon enough.

 This program counts how many times n must be iterated upon in order to reach 1, and also measures how long it takes, just for funsies :)